DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization

 We test \shortname and FCL \cite{pan2012fcl} in trajectory optimization tasks in a set of randomly generated environments to demonstrate the benefit of using a differentiable collision detector in trajectory optimization.
 Fig.~\ref{fig:planar_workspaces} contains some examples of the environments and robot trajectories.

-Since FCL is not differentiable, we selected SLSQP \cite{slsqpKraft1988software, slsqpKraft1994algorithm} as the optimizer, which has both an option for gradient-free optimization by internally computing numerical approximations of constraint gradients, and another option for using analytical gradients.
+Since FCL is not analytically differentiable, we selected SLSQP \cite{slsqpKraft1988software, slsqpKraft1994algorithm} as the optimizer, which has both an option for using approximated gradients by finite differencing, and another option for using analytical gradients.
 Considering the fact that gradients obtained by finite differencing may provide a slower convergence rate, besides \shortname and FCL, we also included the results when employing the non-differentiable output of \shortname (denoted as \textit{NondiffCo}) as the collision detector.
 NondiffCo and \shortname outputs the exactly same collision scores, but instead of using backpropagation to compute analytical gradients, it relies on the numerical approximations provided by SLSQP like FCL does.

-For each robot of 2, 3, and 7 DOF, 50 environments with different numbers of randomly placed and sized obstacles are tested.
+For each robot of 2, 3, and 7 DOF, 50 environments with different numbers of randomly placed and sized obstacles (circles and rectangles) are tested.
 For each environment, every method is required to find collision-free paths between 10 pairs of randomly selected start and goal configurations.
 Every method is allowed up to 3 retries upon failure to find a feasible solution.
 The first try always starts from the initialization of a straight line between the start and goal in the $\mathcal{C}$-space.